 Change the second to 11th paragraphs as follows:

-When the AP sets the Proxy ARP field to 1 in the Extended Capabilities element, the AP shall maintain a Hardware Address to Internet Address mapping for each associated STA and for each IPv4 and IPv6 address of the STA, and shall update the mapping when one of the addresses of the associated STA changes.
-When an AP MLD supports proxy ARP (see 35.3.22 (Proxy ARP service in AP MLDs)), the AP MLD shall maintain an MLD MAC address to Internet address mapping for each associated non-AP MLD and for each IPv4 and IPv6 address of the non-AP MLD, and shall update the mapping when one of the addresses of the associated non-AP MLD changes.
+When the AP sets the Proxy ARP field to 1 in the Extended Capabilities element, the AP shall maintain a Hardware Address or a DS MAC address (if present)(#1509) to Internet Address mapping for each associated STA and for each IPv4 and IPv6 address of the STA, and shall update the mapping when one of the addresses of the associated STA changes.
+When an AP MLD supports proxy ARP (see 35.3.22 (Proxy ARP service in AP MLDs)), the AP MLD shall maintain an MLD MAC address or a DS MAC address (if present)(#1509) to Internet address mapping for each associated non-AP MLD and for each IPv4 and IPv6 address of the non-AP MLD, and shall update the mapping when one of the addresses of the associated non-AP MLD changes.
 A Proxy ARP service receives and processes three types of messages: IPv4 ARP requests, IPv6 ND address lookups, and IPv6 ND duplicate address detection (DAD) messages.
 These messages are all received as group addressed.
 If the target address is not known, the Proxy ARP service does not forward the request to the BSS.
 If the target address is known, the Proxy ARP service can either respond directly on behalf of a STA or forward the request as an individually addressed frame to the intended STA.
 For fixed devices in the doze state, a direct response is preferable.
 Otherwise, forwarding as an individually addressed frame is recommended, to avoid responding with misleading information.

 (…existing texts…)

-When an AP receives an IPv4 ARP request from one associated STA or from the DS with a target IPv4 address that corresponds to a second associated STA, the AP that decides to form a proxy ARP response frame shall insert the second STA MAC address as the sender’s MAC address in the ARP response.
-When an AP affiliated with an AP MLD receives an IPv4 ARP request from one associated STA, or from a non-AP STA affiliated with a non-AP MLD that is associated with the AP MLD, or from the DS, with a target IPv4 address that corresponds to a second associated STA, the AP shall insert the second STA MAC address as the Sender’s MAC Address in the ARP response packet.
-When an AP MLD receives an IPv4 ARP request from a STA associated with an affiliated AP, or from one associated non-AP MLD via any affiliated AP, or from the DS, with a target IPv4 address that corresponds to a second associated non-AP MLD, the AP MLD that decides to form a proxy ARP response shall insert the MLD MAC address of the second non-AP MLD as the Sender’s MAC Address in the ARP response packet.
+When an AP receives an IPv4 ARP request from one associated STA or from the DS with a target IPv4 address that corresponds to a second associated STA, the AP that decides to form a proxy ARP response frame shall insert the second STA’s MAC address or the second STA’s DS MAC address (if present) (#1509) as the sender’s MAC address in the ARP response.
+When an AP affiliated with an AP MLD receives an IPv4 ARP request from one associated STA, or from a non-AP STA affiliated with a non-AP MLD that is associated with the AP MLD, or from the DS, with a target IPv4 address that corresponds to a second associated STA, the AP shall insert the second STA’s MAC address or the second STA’s DS MAC address (if present) (#1509) as the Sender’s MAC Address in the ARP response packet.
+When an AP MLD receives an IPv4 ARP request from a STA associated with an affiliated AP, or from one associated non-AP MLD via any affiliated AP, or from the DS, with a target IPv4 address that corresponds to a second associated non-AP MLD, the AP MLD that decides to form a proxy ARP response shall insert the MLD MAC address or the DS MAC address (if present) (#1509) of the second non-AP MLD as the Sender’s MAC Address in the ARP response packet.

 (…existing texts…)